 Maximum limits on storage, workloads, and quantities of indexes, documents, and other objects depend on whether you provision Azure Search at a Free, Basic, or Standard pricing tier.

 - Free is a multi-tenant shared service that comes with your Azure subscription.
-It's a no-additional-cost option for existing subscribers that allows you to experiment with the service before signing up for dedicated resources.

 - Basic provides dedicated computing resources for production workloads at a smaller scale.

-- Standard runs on dedicated machines, with more storage and processing capacity at every level.
+- Standard runs on dedicated machines with more storage and processing capacity at every level.
 Standard comes in four levels: S1, S2, S3, and S3 High Density (S3 HD).